 Publisher: International Union of Forest Research Organizations (IUFRO)

-Keyword(s): forest landscape restoration, forests, poverty, Poverty alleviation, poverty reduction, Sustainable development goals, trees
+Keyword(s): forests, poverty, poverty alleviation, poverty reduction, Sustainable Development Goals (SDGs), trees